maquowicz/magento2-mcp-server/README.md

 - **Full Schema**: `magento://rest/schema`

 - **Keyword Search**: `magento://rest/schema?search=customer`
-  Matches any string field (e.g., paths, descriptions) containing "customer" (case-insensitive).
+  Matches any string field (e.g., paths, descriptions) containing any of the keywords (multi-word queries use OR logic across words for broader matches, case-insensitive).
 Returns full matching resource structures.

 - **Regex Search**: `magento://rest/schema?search=/^\/V1\/products/`
   Matches using regex (e.g., paths starting with /V1/products).
 Flags like /i for case-insensitive can be added.
+For exact paths, use regex with escaped slashes like `/V1/eav\/attribute-options/i`.

 Returns a filtered JSON subset mirroring the schema structure, or `{}` if no matches.